svlentink/www/loginalsburger.nl/example/frontend/index.md

 <script>
 function onclick_example(){
   let url = "https://loginalsburger.nl/"

   // specify where the service needs to return to: url += "?redirect=" + encodeURIComponent("https://loginalsburger.nl/example/backend")

   // specify the needed fields:
   url += "&fields=" + encodeURIComponent("name,education,graduationyear,city")

+  // optionally, provide the current timestamp that you have of this user in the DB, if applies
+  //url += "&min_timestamp=" + encodeURIComponent("2020-07-09T07:05")

   // optionally we specify our own CSS:
   //url += "&css=" + encodeURIComponent("https://my-service.nl/custom.css")

   window.open(url,"new_window")
 }
 </script>